 Who Should Get Vaccinated?

 The HPV vaccine protects children from developing certain types of cancers later in life.
-Two doses of the HPV vaccine are recommended for all boys and girls at ages 11-12; the vaccine can be given as early as age 9.
+Two doses of the HPV vaccine are recommended for all boys and girls starting at age 9, with recommended completion before age 13.

 Getting Your Vaccine